How to Write a Formal Demand Letter

 Demand Letter Benefits

-Many courts require you to make a formal demand for payment before filing your lawsuit.
+Many courts require you to formally demand payment before filing your lawsuit.
 But even if writing a formal demand letter isn't legally necessary, there are two reasons why sending one makes sense:

 • Even if you don't settle the case, explaining your position in a formal letter affords you an excellent opportunity to organize the matter.